Language Reference

 (macroexpand-1 form) | Expand one symbolic macro call, or return form unchanged.
 Quote the form to inspect: (macroexpand-1 '(when 1 2)). |

 (macroexpand form) | Full expansion: loop macroexpand-1 to a fixpoint.
-Core macro (core/36-recover), not a host primitive. |
+Core function (core/36-recover.lsp), not a host primitive. |

 (bit-and a b) / (bit-or a b) / (bit-xor a b) / (bit-not a) / (bit-shl a n) / (bit-shr a n) | 32-bit integer bitwise ops.
 Operands must be finite, integral, and in signed 32-bit range; invalid inputs raise instead of truncating.
 Negative operands use two’s-complement bits, e.g. (bit-and -1 255) → 255. bit-shr is a logical (zero-fill) right shift; shift counts are masked to n & 31.
 Results remain subject to KEC’s single-precision number limit. |

 (set-seed! n) | Reseed this interpreter’s self-contained PRNG from a signed 32-bit integer and return n.
-A fixed seed makes rand / rand-int reproducible across runs and platforms without sharing state between contexts. rand-int likewise requires an integral bound. |
+A fixed seed makes rand / rand-int reproducible across runs and platforms without sharing state between contexts. rand-int likewise requires an integral bound, and the bound must be positive. |

 (bound? sym) | Truthy if sym has a global binding, even when its value is nil.
 Errors if the argument is not a symbol: (bound? 'car). |